 The most common sign of an overload I run across tends to go something like this, half of the room will be getting no power, while the other half is receiving power as normal.
 Even more out of the ordinary, the breakers that connect the room to the electrical panel haven’t been tripped.
 So, what’s causing the issue?

 - If this happens in your living or media room, it’s surprisingly easy to diagnose: 60 to 70% of the time, the problem is the outlet behind your entertainment center melting down (in some cases, literally melting down) from being overloaded.

 - When your entertainment center was installed, you might not have even considered that you were in danger of overloading the outlet.

 - The combination of your TV, DVD player, video game systems, a stereo system, huge speakers, and cable or satellite receivers can quickly overwhelm any outlet, and they add up quickly.
-This is why a top Richardson electrician will always suggest that your entertainment center be set up on a dedicated circuit with a separate power source from the rest of the room; it’s the best way to ensure you’re not overloading your circuit.
+This is why a qualified Richardson electrician will always suggest that your entertainment center be set up on a dedicated circuit with a separate power source from the rest of the room; it’s the best way to ensure you’re not overloading your circuit.

 - Other overloads occur because of the changing weather.
 I’ve seen plenty of people who’ve overloaded a wall outlet just by plugging a window air conditioning unit into it.

 - These window AC units draw a ton of power; in fact, they can typically max out the circuit just by themselves, meaning anything else you have plugged into that circuit is overloading it!